seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

 #### 1. Create basic structure

 Simply copy and paste the following command into your command line to execute.
-This code will download the latest yml files from :simple-github: repository [seatable-release](https://github.com/seatable/seatable-release).
+This code will download the latest yml files from repository [:simple-github: seatable-release](https://github.com/seatable/seatable-release).

 ```bash
 mkdir /opt/seatable-compose && \